1301yashraj/DSA_Day_To_Day/README.md

 ```

 3. Max Area of Island ✅
-4. Number of Enclaves
+4. Number of Enclaves ✅
-5. Surrounded Regions
+5. Surrounded Regions ✅
-6. Number of Closed Islands
+6. Number of Closed Islands -> added in number of enclaves ✅

+Currently for above questions we have used DFS it can also be done using BFS which involves a Queue.

 ---